How Do I Troubleshoot A Wood Fire Pit That Won’t Stay Lit?

 Ensure that your fire pit is positioned away from any potential obstructions that may hinder the fire’s ability to stay lit.
 Objects like furniture, fences, or vegetation should be kept at a safe distance to prevent heat damage, restricted airflow, or safety hazards.
 Creating a clear and open space around the fire pit not only enhances its performance but also promotes a safer and more comfortable environment for those enjoying the fire.

-See also What Are The Different Styles Of Outdoor Fire Pits Available?
+See also What Are The Safety Considerations For Using Propane Fire Pits On A Deck?

 Clean Fire Pit Regularly